agataofrancisco/MemesAo/SUPABASE_SETUP.md

     )
   );

-CREATE POLICY "Admins podem atualizar memes pendentes" ON pending_memes FOR UPDATE USING (
+CREATE POLICY "Admins podem atualizar memes pendentes" ON memes FOR UPDATE USING (
     EXISTS (
       SELECT 1 FROM profiles